jacobgil/jacobgil.github.io/_posts/2020-12-31-exploring-explainability-for-vision-transformers.md

 In this post we applied Explainability techniques for Vision Transformers.

-This was my attempt to try to better understand how are they working and what's going inside.
+This was my attempt to try to better understand how are they working and what's going on inside them.

 You can access the code here: https://github.com/jacobgil/vit-explain